If you’re looking for elaborate or decorative classroom management ideas, you won’t find them here.

 4. Make them specific.
 Everyone, especially you, needs to know when or if a rule has been broken.

 Many years ago, I discovered a set of rules that fit the criteria listed above and have used them ever since.
 They’re nothing special.
-In fact, they’re really quite boring.
+In fact, they’re very basic.

 But they work.